SomeWeekendReading/someweekendreading.github.io/_posts/2021-02-01-need-for-speed.md

   did: sometimes in bathrobes. <sup id="fn2a">[[2]](#fn2)</sup>  All doses were used.
   _This is how it's done._

-_Vaccinate everybody._  (Yeah, I know: I'm being hopelessly na&iumlaut;ve about the anti-vaxers and those with a (sometimes justified) suspicion of Western medicine.
+_Vaccinate everybody._  (Yeah, I know: I'm being hopelessly na&iuml;ve about the anti-vaxers and those with a (sometimes justified) suspicion of Western medicine.
 But the anti-vaxers, at least, are already hopeless.
 [Think of it as evolution in action.](https://en.wikipedia.org/wiki/Oath_of_Fealty_(novel)))